 In May 1927, it was re-engined with a 300 hp ADC Nimbus engine, receiving the designation DH37A and being renamed ‘Lois’.
-In this guise, it was short-lived, crashing in a Whitsun air race at Bournemouth on 4th June 1927.
+In this guise, it was short-lived, crashing at a Whitsun Air Race Meeting at Bournemouth, on 4th June 1927.

-The aircraft was later sold for £2,000 to the Salamaua Development Company who in turn sold it to Guinea Gold where it became the first aircraft to be used in support of gold extraction in New Guinea.
-It's registration was later changed to VH-UAA in line with the General Changeover in Registration and it was the only aircraft to receive a registration with double letters.
+The aircraft was later sold for £2,000 to the Salamaua Development Company, who in turn sold it to Guinea Gold where it became the first aircraft to be used in support of gold extraction in New Guinea.
+It's registration was later changed (VH-UAA) in line with the General Changeover in Registration and it was the only aircraft to receive a registration with double letters.

 |Powerplant||270 hp Rolls-Royce Falcon III (DH37); 300 hp ADC Nimbus (DH37A)|